 Hamilton Halton Brant is the place to walk along escarpment trails to see birds soaring on thermal drafts, traipse along trails to see feathered friends on the banks of a meromictic lake, or spot birds of prey swirling overhead.
 Bird watching in our region offers a variety of habitats, enabling birders to see a broad range of species.
 The beauty of birding is that an amateur has just as good a chance at making that rare bird sighting as a professional, and if you bring your binoculars to these six birding hotspots, you’re sure to add to your Life List.

 The birding experience at Royal Botanical Gardens can be as relaxing as watching nighthawks and swifts during the evening summer music series in Hendrie Park, or as dramatic as a hike out to the Spencer Creek delta to see thousands of swallows and blackbirds.
 Common species include Broadwing Hawks during Rock Garden tulips, Rose-breasted Grosbeaks during Arboretum lilacs, Baltimore Orioles during Laking Garden irises, and Chimney Swifts during Hendrie Park roses.
+Keep an eye on the RBG calendar to sign up for upcoming beginner and intermediate birding programs.

 The Gardens’ Cootes Paradise is a nationally designated Important Bird Area (IBA) and provides easy access to some of the most diverse birding in Ontario.
 Annually about 300 species can be observed, with four of the busiest and most rewarding birding months being April, May, September and October.
 Its most easily accessible site is Princess Point at the southeast corner of the marsh, while its most spectacular and isolated location is the Marsh Boardwalk Platform overlooking the Spencer Creek delta.
 Concentrations of birds and species at this location are often awe-inspiring, and lucky watchers might catch sight of the year round resident Bald Eagles.
 Check RBG’s website for trail maps to guide you along its more than 27 kilometres of nature trails.